Plugily-Projects/plugily-projects.github.io/docs/plugily/english/cookies.md

 title: COOKIE POLICY
 ---

-Last updated March 02, 2021

-This Cookie Policy explains how Plugily Projects ("Company", "we", "us", and "our") uses cookies and similar technologies to recognize you when you visit our websites at https://plugily.xyz, ("Websites").
+This Cookie Policy explains how Plugily Projects ("Company", "we", "us", and "our") uses cookies and similar technologies to recognize you when you visit our websites at https://plugily.xyz, and subdomains ("Websites").
 It explains what these technologies are and why we use them, as well as your rights to control our use of them.

 In some cases we may use cookies to collect personal information, or that becomes personal information if we combine it with other information.